-A mandatory academic conference is held every Thursday afternoon in the Rosner Room (basement of Evans Hall).
-Textbook chapters, current articles, along with a practice board and OITE questions are reviewed.
+A mandatory academic conference is held every Thursday afternoon in Evans Hall Room 334A/B. Textbook chapters, current articles, along with a practice board and OITE questions are reviewed.
 A formal two-hour fracture case conference is also conducted.
 Various local attendings participate in conference and, oftentimes, one is invited each week to give an hour lecture on the specific week’s topic.
 This is an exceptional educational experience for all in attendance.
-Medical students on service are encouraged to give a 5-10 minute case presentation by the end of their rotation.
 All residents, with very few exceptions, are required to attend.
 Interns and students are encouraged to attend as well.
 Lunch is provided.

 A monthly journal club is conducted one Thursday evening of each month that is sponsored and held at a local restaurant.
 We invite a fellowship-trained attending to discuss specific articles on a selected topic in the current orthopedic literature.